 Burroughs Park | Fabulous 320 Acre Park in Tomball, TX

-Burroughs Park is a fabulous large Harris County park known as Burroughs Park is within Precinct 4.
-My husband and I recently explored this 320 acre park in the latter part of February on one of the few cooler days that we have had this winter in the Houston metro area.
-We actually got to don jackets for our outdoor adventure!
-This has been a rarity so far in 2017.
+A fabulous large Harris County park known as Burroughs Park is within Precinct 4.
+My husband and I recently explored this 320-acre park in the latter part of February on one of the few cooler days that we have had this winter in the Houston metro area.
+We got to don jackets for our outdoor adventure!
+Wearing jackets was a rarity so far in 2017.

 As is typical in our part of the country when it comes to waterways, it is always possible that an alligator can enter the waters.
-Cautionary signs are posted.
+There are cautionary signs.
 No swimming or boating is allowed on this lake.

 This park is stocked once a year with rainbow trout by the Texas Parks and Wildlife Department.
-When that time arrives it does not take long for fishermen of all ages to deplete the lakes of the trout.
+When that time arrives, it does not take long for fishers of all ages to deplete the lakes of the trout.

 We walked the entire perimeter of the lake.
-There is a huge BBQ pavilion near the lake which can accommodate up to 250 people.
-Reservations are not taken so it is first come, first served with respect to this large shaded space.
+There is a large BBQ pavilion near the lake which can accommodate up to 250 people.
+One cannot make reservations, so it is first to come, first served concerning this ample shaded space.

 It was so enjoyable walking around this lovely lake!
 The views from all angles were pretty.

-There were geese and several different types of ducks in residence that day.
+Geese and several different types of ducks were in residence that day.

-Around one side of the lake was a tall bat house erected by an Eagle Scout.
+Around one side of the lake was a great bat house erected by an Eagle Scout.
 Eagle Scouts often do projects which help people and the environment.

 There are 8 miles of nature trails in this park.
-Some of the trails are in a natural state and others are paved with asphalt or concrete.
+Some of the trails are in a natural state, and others are asphalt or concrete.
 We walked on some of each.

-There is a separate area for the dog park within Burroughs Park.
-As in most dog parks the areas are separated for the larger dogs and the smaller ones.
-They can run freely off leash in these fenced areas.
+An area exists for the dog park within Burroughs Park.
+As in most dog parks, the spaces are separate for the larger dogs and the smaller ones.
+They can run freely off-leash in these fenced areas.
 Pets are to be kept leashed in other parts of the park.

-An interesting sign was posted on the fencing near the small dog park area warning of birds of prey.
+A sign was on the fencing near the small dog park area warning of birds of prey.

-In the parking lot near the sports fields we saw a sign posted.
+In the parking lot near the sports fields, we saw a sign.
 It warns people of being careful if looking for soccer balls in wooded areas because of venomous snakes, insects, poison ivy and old fence lines which may exist.

-I will leave you with these final pictures out of the 100+ that were taken.
+I will leave you with these final pictures.